Fivepenny Piece: Career

 Their break came when they entered and won the Granada Television talent show New Faces in 1968 (not to be confused with ATV talent show New Faces which didn't begin until 1973), which led to a contract with the Noel Gay agency, a recording contract with EMI, and their new name.

 Many of their mostly self-penned songs reflected their roots, using Lancashire dialect, with references to the mining and weaving trades, the mills and factories, and the Lancashire characters who lived in the area.
 But there was another side to the group's music, perhaps best described as more pop-oriented.
 The band's music is most often categorised as folk.

-The original personnel were John Meeks (born 24 March 1937, Stalybridge, Cheshire) (guitar, vocals); John's sister Lynda Jane Meeks (1 August 1947, Stalybridge – 22 January 2013) (vocals); brothers George Radcliffe (9 August 1937, Ashton-under-Lyne, Lancashire – 2002) (bass, vocals) and Colin Radcliffe (19 January 1934, Ashton-under-Lyne – 2025) (guitar, vocals); and Eddie Crotty (24 February 1942, Stalybridge – 11 April 2009) (guitar, vocals).
+The original personnel were John Meeks (24 March 1937, Stalybridge, Cheshire - 25 April 2026) (guitar, vocals); John's sister Lynda Jane Meeks (1 August 1947, Stalybridge – 22 January 2013) (vocals); brothers George Radcliffe (9 August 1937, Ashton-under-Lyne, Lancashire – 2002) (bass, vocals) and Colin Radcliffe (19 January 1934, Ashton-under-Lyne – 2025) (guitar, vocals); and Eddie Crotty (24 February 1942, Stalybridge – 11 April 2009) (guitar, vocals).
 John Meeks and Colin Radcliffe wrote most of their best-known songs, although Crotty also penned several.
 The unofficial sixth member of the band was the drummer Phil Barlow, who accompanied them in many of their concerts and on their albums.

 During the band's 1970s heyday they released over a dozen albums for EMI and then Philips, and reached the Top 10 in the UK Albums Chart with their LP King Cotton.
 They performed multiple times on national television, and had their own BBC Television series, The Fivepenny Piece Show.